Monique-nel/BFB321-Group04/README.md

 - Edge 90+

 ## License
-Please note this project is currently only for academic use and is the Intellectual Property of the Application Developers and the University of Pretoria
+Please note this project is currently only for academic use and is the Intellectual Property of the Application Developers and the University of Pretoria.

 ## Contact
 Project maintained for BFB 321 — University of Pretoria.